Please feel free to comment on my review.

 I’ve re-read this ‘Spider-Man 3’ movie novelization whilst I was away for weekend breaks at conventions in Worcester and Weston-super-Mare in August 2016.
 I enjoyed re-reading the book whilst I was away for conventions, as it was great to revisit this very underrated ‘Spider-Man’ movie.

-The book is divided into 24 chapters, with a prologue at the beginning and an epilogue at the end of the book.
+The book is divided into 24 chapters, with a prologue at the beginning and an epilogue at the end.
 Peter David continues the same flavour of storytelling that was prevalent in the first two ‘Spider-Man’ movie novels.
 I like how he tackles Peter Parker’s dark journey as Spider-Man in this.

 There aren’t any new scenes at the beginning of the book like Peter David had provided with the first two ‘Spider-Man’ movie novels.
 He more or less starts with a brief recap of Peter’s life flashing before his eyes and seeing Mary Jane singing on Broadway, which happens in the book’s prologue.